How (and why) to save data generated in a notebook to workspace storage

 Sometimes you may want to reconfigure your Cloud Environment (e.g., if you are moving between a notebook and RStudio analysis) or delete your PD.
 Be careful - in some case you can lose all or some generated data unless you explicitly save your output to workspace or external storage (i.e., Google bucket).

-For example, if you want to decrease your PD (because you overestimated how much you would need and don't want to pay for unused space), you should back up data before decreasing the disk size, in case the part of the disk that is deleted includes some generated data.
+For example, if you want to decrease your PD (because you overestimated how much you would need and don't want to pay for unused space), you should back up your data before decreasing the disk size, in case the part of the disk that is deleted includes some of your data.

 Don't lose data when running both Jupyter and RStudio!You have to re-create the Cloud Environments when swapping between RStudio and Jupyter in the same workspace.
-To protect data (because Jupyter and RStudio have a shared persistent disk), it is important to limit changes to those maintaining your PD data integrity (i.e., only increase disk size and keep the same disk type).
+Be careful not to delete or reduce your persistent disk when you do this -- otherwise, you might lose your data.
+Instead, only increase disk size and keep the same disk type

 How to copy data to workspace storage

-To move generated data to permanent cloud storage, make sure to explicitly save your outputs in the workspace bucket by following the directions below.
+To move generated data to permanent cloud storage, make sure to explicitly save your outputs in the workspace bucket by following the directions below in a Jupyter or RStudio notebook.

 Step 1.
 Set environment variables